WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

    - Enable users to publish their memes to a shared meme feed.
    - Implement features for editing and deleting memes.

+**NOTE:** The task is to implementation all the features rather than the UI/UX.
+The task will be graded as `hard` only if the final system is a social media feed for memes.

 **Bonus Features**
 - AI integration to images to generate memes from.
-- Weekly meme challenges, where users can submit a meme for and vote for the best memes.
-The memes with most upvotes win.
+- Weekly meme challenges, where users can submit a meme and upvote other memes, with some ponts system as rewards, example: Reddit Karmas.

 ### API Options
 You can use the following meme generator API for this project: